Moving forward is as easy as 1-2-3

 For qualifying applicants.
 Bank Forward NMLS ID# 446402

 Online Mortgage Application

 Our online application process is conveniently designed to allow you to stop any time and pick up where you left off.
 Simply log in to complete an application you previously started.
-We accept applications for properties located in North Dakota and Minnesota.

-Traditional loans provide predictable payments and rates.
+Conventional loans are traditional loans that provide predictable payments and rates.

 Home Equity Loans

 A home equity loan is a type of loan in which the borrower uses the equity of their home as collateral.
 This is a one-time lump sum loan and is often used to finance major expenses such as home improvements, medical bills, or education.